Bonus story for

 “Has either of them said anything to you?”
 I ask, frowning at the door.

-Marnie walks over to Grace, who’s staring at the door with an expression of keen interest, so presumably she’s also wondering what the hell just happened.
+Marnie walks over to talk to Shauna, who watched the whole scene with keen interest and the slightest bit of amusement.
 Reggie is attacking one of the Tupperware containers from the stack, which appears to contain breadsticks of some sort, and Aunt Helen is doing God knows what with those crystals from the bottom container.
 There’s a cluster of people talking in the corner, but I don’t see Rafe.
 I glance around for him, feeling a little swell of anxiety.
 It’s silly, but I like knowing where he is.
 If I don’t, I worry he’s in trouble.
 I guess it’s a holdout from what happened a few months ago, and my therapist assures me it’s normal.

 He exits the kitchen and comes to me, wrapping me up in a hug that I melt into.
 He smells slightly of whiskey.